SeamusMcCarthy/CompSysAssign2/PROPOSAL.md

 ## Tools, Technologies and Equipment

-Physical devices - Raspberry Pi, SenseHat, TP-Link Smart Plugs & Bulb
+Physical devices - Raspberry Pi, SenseHat, TP-Link Smart Plugs & Bulb, Audio interface connected to speakers, Amazon Alexa

 The solution will involve a Python webservice running on the Raspberry Pi.
 When the script is executed, Bluetooth discovery will be used to identify which user is logging in.
 This will derive the configuration needed for the other functions of the